berti92/mega_calendar/README.md

 <h2>History</h2>

+1.8.1: Added more height to the filter selectboxes

 1.8.0: Fixed groups, custom-fields, configuration.
 And added webcal feature

 1.7.4:  Fixed redmine 4.0.x bug, where issues could not be opened